janezd/trubar/docs/command-line.md

 messages are removed.

 `-s <path>`, `--source <path>`
 : Defines the root directory of the source tree.
-Default is the current directory.

 `-p <pattern>`, `--pattern <pattern>`
 : Gives a pattern that the file path must include to be considered.
 The pattern is checked against the entire path; e.g. `-p rm/pi` would match the path `farm/pigs.py:`.